-PPC reporting requires a lot more info & insights than simply copying & pasting their cost-per-click (CPC) data.
+PPC reporting requires a lot more info & insights than simply copying & pasting their cost-per-click (CPC) data, and ad spend.
 What your clients want to see is that your agency is delivering an exponential return on ad spend and always has plans to improve.
 Your clients need you to show them the bigger picture.

 To keep track of all your clients’ metrics under one roof, you’ll need the right PPC reporting tool, which is key in your PPC strategy.
 Here are some strategies that will save you loads of time and make your PPC reporting fully scalable:

 8 Strategies To Manage Your PPC Reporting With Minimal Effort